Southern plains gray langur: Taxonomy

 The taxonomy of gray langurs has been in a state of flux.
 At first, all gray langurs were included in a single species, Semnopithecus entellus, with several subspecies, but more recently some authorities have elevated these to species status.
 The southern plains gray langur was the common name ascribed to Semnopithecus dussumieri by Mammal Species of the World (3rd edition) in 2005.
 Along with several other Semnopithecus, it had been previously considered a subspecies of the northern plains gray langur, Semnopithecus entellus, i.e., Semnopithecus entellus dussumieri.
 Subsequent genetic research has revealed that Semnopithecus dussumieri is an invalid taxon.
 As a result, most populations of gray langurs that had been considered to be southern plains gray langur are considered to be populations of northern plains gray langurs S. entellus.

 Description

 The populations formerly regarded as southern plains gray langur are among the smaller gray langurs, with a height of about 62 cm, a tail longer than the body and a weight of about 12 kg.
 The hair on the top of their heads are cream-coloured, the body fur is grayish-brown or purplish-brown and the underparts are yellowish.
 The face and ears are black as are the hands and feet, and sometimes the ends of the limbs.
 When they move around, they carry their tails pointing backwards.

 Distribution and habitat

 The populations that had been considered to be southern plains gray langur are native to western, central and south-western India.
-They are found in various forest habitats, both humid and dry, and in dry scrubby locations, and have adapted to live in close proximity to humans, visiting agricultural areas, orchards, grassland and villages.
+They are found in various forest habitats, both humid and dry, and in dry scrubby locations, and have adapted to live close to humans, visiting agricultural areas, orchards, grassland and villages.